Connect with others who understand.

 Wide Excision

-If your HS tunnels can’t be treated with other surgeries or medications, your dermatologist may recommend wide excision.
-This procedure removes the entire tunnel along with fat or skin around it.
+If your HS tunnels can’t be treated with other surgeries or medications, your dermatologist may recommend a wide excision.
+This procedure removes the entire tunnel with the fat or skin around it.
 Your surgeon may use imaging tests to determine the tunnels’ location and size.

 Surgeons usually leave a wide excision wound open to heal on its own.
 In some cases, you may need another surgery to replace the removed tissue.
 Your surgeon can use some of your own healthy skin to make a skin graft to cover the wound.
 This helps it heal properly.